What we do

 - Three secretaries providing medical administrative support amongst other duties.

-- To support children in community, home and school settings where appropriate.
+- To support children in the community, home and school settings where appropriate.

 - To provide acute assessment and treatment for children and young people.